RadioShack: 2004: "Fix 1500" initiative

 In early 2004, RadioShack introduced Fix 1500, a sweeping program to "correct" inventory and profitability issues company-wide.
 The program put the 1,500 lowest-graded store managers, of over 5,000, on notice of the need to improve.
 Managers were graded not on tangible store and personnel data but on one-on-one interviews with district management.

 Typically, a 90-day period was given for the manager to improve (thus causing another manager to then be selected for Fix 1500).
 A total of 1,734 store managers were reassigned as sales associates or terminated in a 6-month period.
 Also, during this period, RadioShack cancelled the employee stock purchase plan.
-By the first quarter of 2005, the metrics of skill assessment used during Fix 1500 had already been discarded, and the corporate officer who created the program had resigned.
+By the first quarter of 2005, the metrics of skill assessment used during Fix 1500 had already been discarded; the corporate officer who created the program had also resigned.

 In 2004, RadioShack was the target of a class-action lawsuit in which more than 3,300 current or former RadioShack managers alleged the company required them to work long hours without overtime pay.
 In an attempt to suppress the news, the company launched a successful strategic lawsuit against public participation against Bradley D. Jones, the webmaster of RadioShackSucks.com and a former RadioShack dealer for 17 years.